dfsp-spirit/brainnet/README.md

 # brainnet
 Some helper functions for Machine learning on structural, surface-based neuroimaging data for R.

-Ignore this unless you are a student in our working group.
+Ignore this unless you are a student/intern at the Ecker lab.

 ## About